[This was previously published in September 2017 and has been updated and revised for 2023.]

 And this is what you would want to happen for your own business if someone local is searching for a business like yours.
 This means you need to have a good local SEO strategy that will improve the likelihood of your business ranking near the top of that first page of results.

-The truth about all those 200 or more factors that Google considers when compiling search results is that only a handful of them have the greatest impact on results.
-And of those few, content is one of the most critical.
+The truth about all those hundreds of factors that Google considers when compiling and ranking organic search results is that only a handful of them have the greatest impact on results.
+And of those few, written content is one of the most critical.

 What Good Content Strategy Can Do for Local SEO

-An important fact that far too many small business owners are unaware of is that having quality, relevant and engaging content on your site in the form of blog posts, FAQs, videos, customer reviews or services pages is what will drive your SEO results.
+An important fact that far too many small business owners are unaware of is that having quality, relevant, fresh, and engaging content on your site in the form of blog posts, FAQs, videos, customer reviews, or services pages is what will drive your SEO results.

 And not just occasional blog posts or web page update now and then.
 A strategic content creation and publishing plan that is carried out with frequency and consistency.